tetrapharmakon/species/_lectures/9-species-and-operads.md

 ## Examples of operads

-As it is obvious, on the same set there can be non-isomorphic monoid structures; similarly, even if usually there is just *one* important implicitly understood operad structure on a species, there can be many.
+As is obvious, on the same set there can be non-isomorphic monoid structures; similarly, even if usually there is just *one* important implicitly understood operad structure on a species, there can be many.
 One example is the species of linear orders $L$: it is the *associative operad* $As$ operad with respect to a natural composition operation, but it is also an operad $Zinb$, the *Zinbiel* operad, with respect to a different structure.

 **Example.** The [species of singletons](./2-p-and-its-up-and-species.html#label-3) defines an operad since its associated analytic functor is the identity (which is a monad, of course!).